Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 As with other variables, photos can be obtained from the currently logged-on user, it's manager, the currently processed mailbox and it's manager.

 To be able to apply Word image features such as sizing, cropping, frames, 3D effects etc, you have to exactly follow these steps:
-1. Create a sample image file which contains one of the following variable names in it's file name:
+1. Create a sample image file which will later be used as placeholder.
+2. Optionally: If the sample image file name contains one of the following variable names, the script recognizes it and you do not need to add the value to the alternative text of the image in step 4:
  - $CURRENTUSERPHOTO$
  - $CURRENTUSERPHOTODELETEEMPTY$
  - $CURRENTUSERMANAGERPHOTO$